BPrasad123/CNN_Andrew_Ng_Notes/README.md

 l2 regularization: Adding penality at the square of the parameter w
 l1 regularization: Adding penality at the mod of w.
 This indroduces sparse hence it shrinks the model.
 Unless otherwise it is really needed it is considered to be better to l2 regularization.
 In both the cases, lambda is the regularization hyper-parameter that is used and that needs to be tunes as well for optimization.
 In case of Neural Network, similarly penality is added at the square of w at the hidden layer level.
 That is called Frobenius regularization.
 Now that regularization is added, it needs to considered while calculating the back propogation.
+Because of the addition of Frobenius regularization (similar to l2 regularization), the value of w is decreased relatively smaller in each back prop step.
+That is why this regularization is also called as "weight decay"